mui/material-ui/docs/site/src/demos/tables/tables.md

 ## Selectable Table

-This example demonstrates the use of checkboxes and clickable rows for selection.
+This example demonstrates the use of checkboxes and clickable rows for selection with a toolbar.

 {{demo='tables/SelectableTable.js'}}